datawire/ambassador-docs/docs/cloud/latest/service-catalog/quick-start/index.md

   kubectl annotate --overwrite svc quote -n ambassador a8r.io/owner="<your name>"
   ```

-2. Refresh your Service Catalog page anl dook at the `quote` service to see the change with your name.
+2. Refresh your Service Catalog page and look at the `quote` service to see the change with your name.

 <Alert severity="info">It may take up to 30 seconds for Service Catalog to sync with your cluster and your annotation to appear.</Alert>